What is a data-driven sales culture? Do data and culture go hand-in-hand?

-3 key characteristics include:
+3 key characteristics of being data-driven include:

-Data and dashboard visualizations are used to build a clear connection between goals, actions and outcomes.
+Companies with a data-driven strategy have a clear connection between goals, actions and outcomes.

-- Define clear strategy and goals
+- Defining clear strategies and goals

 - Measuring and communicating key performance metrics underway